-It appeals to vulnerable landless and marginalised households due to its sustainable and low-cost after the extreme flood events.121 Its mass adoption has potential to generate surplus vegetables for marketing, making it an attractive proposition for the economically vulnerable.122
+It appeals to vulnerable landless and marginalised households due to its sustainable and low-cost inputs such as bamboo and rope.120 However, handholding and training are required for long-term sustenance.

+In states like Odisha and Assam, farmers and families adopted the practice, especially after extreme flood events.121 Its mass adoption has potential to generate surplus vegetables for marketing, making it an attractive proposition for the economically vulnerable.122 promote floating farming.124 traction, support is needed for evidence research on floating farming.